 - Resident Fellow, National Center for Food and Agricultural Policy, Washington D.C., January-March 1990

-American Agricultural Economics Association Quality of Communication Award, August 2000, for the Book: Policy Reform in American Agriculture: Analysis and Prognosis by David Orden, Robert Paarlberg and Terry Roe (University of Chicago Press)
+American Agricultural Economics Association Quality of Communication Award, August 2000, for the book Policy Reform in American Agriculture: Analysis and Prognosis by David Orden, Robert Paarlberg and Terry Roe (University of Chicago Press)

 Books and Journal Special Issues Edited

 Brink, Lars and David Orden.
 2022 (in press).
 Agricultural Domestic Support under the WTO: Experience and Prospects.
 Cambridge UK: Cambridge University Press (in the series International Trade and Economic Law).

 Orden, David (editor).
 2015.
 Trade-Related Agricultural Policy Analysis.
 Studies in International Economics, Number 47 (Keith Maskus, series editor).
 Singapore: World Scientific Publishing Co.

 Orden, David, David Blandford and Tim Josling (editors).
 2011.
 WTO Disciplines on Agricultural Support: Seeking a Fair Basis for Trade.
 Cambridge UK: Cambridge University Press.